cymushier/MPESACallbackDeserialization/README.md

 # MPESA Callback Data Deserialization
-MPESA callback de-serialization using System.Text.Json implementation
+MPESA callback de-serialization using `System.Text.Json` implementation

 ## Background
 With the introduction of `System.Text.Json`, dynamic serialization is not yet supported - slated for [.NET 5](https://github.com/dotnet/runtime/projects/25#card-35158233).
-This therefore means that serialization within a controller for some dynamic parameters may not be possible.
+This therefore means that serialization within a controller for some dynamic parameters may not be possible unless you revert back to [Newtonsoft.Json](https://www.newtonsoft.com/json).
+This implementation may also support Newtonsoft.Json when serializing to a concrete type is needed, as long as the converter is updated to reflect that.

 ## Abc...
 1. Go through the models definitions in the `Models` folder.
 These define the base data for MPESA callback data.